zacharee/MastodonRedirect/README.md

 Enabling each supported domain one at a time is possible, but tedious.
 Instead, Mastodon/Lemmy Redirect can use [Shizuku](https://shizuku.rikka.app) to automatically enable all links at once.
 The setup for Shizuku is a little complex, but can be done completely on-device on Android 11 and later.
 It is also only needed once for the initial setup or for enabling domains added in app updates.

+Alternatively, you can use [LinkSheet](https://github.com/1fexd/LinkSheet) to have supported domains open in Mastodon/Lemmy Redirect.
+LinkSheet needs to be set as your default browser and then acts as a much more comprehensive and usable version of Android's built-in link handling options.

 ## Usage
 Open Mastodon/Lemmy Redirect and select your preferred client.